docker-mailserver/docker-mailserver/docs/content/index.md

 #### Create a `docker-compose.yml`

 Adapt this file with your FQDN.
+Install [docker-compose](https://docs.docker.com/compose/) in the version `1.6` or higher.

     version: '2'